sinhaeti/Derminder/README.md

 2. Updated progress bar to encourage adherence to prescription
 3. Tracking of symptoms, such as flare-ups
 3. Progress report to show adherence to prescription and symptoms over time

+### Winner of Staford University Center of Biodesign Hackathon 2020